Panama Visa and Passport Requirements

 To enter Panama, a passport valid for a minimum of six months is required by all nationals referred to in the chart above.

-Visas are not required by nationals referred to in the chart above for stays of up to 90 days (up to 180 days for US citizens), unless arriving by sea.
+Visas are not required by nationals referred to in the chart above for stays of up to 180 days, unless arriving by sea.

 If arriving by sea (except via cruise ship), there is a US$105 charge per person for passengers and crew members.